integreat-io/map-transform/README.md

 itself, or wrap the `transform` operation in an `iterate` operation.

-So far we have used the `transform` function in our examples, but you also have the option to define a transform operation as an object (an operation object):
+So far we have used the `transform` function in our examples, but you also have the option to define a transform operation as an operation object, referencing the transformer with an id.
+The transformer themselves should be made available on the `options.transformers` object:

 ```javascript
 import mapTransform from 'map-transform'